 - Non-native speakers: 37 million

 Bengali is the official language of Bangladesh.
-It may come as a surprise that a language spoken in such a small territory should appear on a list of the world's most spoken languages.
-However, the fact is explained by the population density of that region.
-It is also spoken in parts of India and Burma.
+In addition, people speak it in some areas of India and Burma.
+It may come as a surprise that a language spoken in such a small territory appears in a list of the most spoken languages in the world.
+However, it makes sense when you think about the population density of that region.

 8. Russian (258 million speakers)